GoogleCloudPlatform/terraform-google-cloud-functions/docs/secure-cloud-function-on-foundation-3-0-0.md

     output "serverless_project_id" {
       description = "The ID of the project in which Secure Cloud Functions serverless resources will be created." value       = module.env.serverless_project_id
     }

+    output "serverless_project_number" {
+      description = "The project number in which Secure Cloud Functions serverless resources will be created." value       = module.env.serverless_project_number
+    }

     output "security_project_id" {